 Line B3.
-Seismic Laboratory development (SEISLAB)
+Seismic Laboratory set-up (SEISLAB)

 The simulation of waves' propagation in complex media is a key activity of the Seismic Laboratory at OGS (SeisLab), used to study rock properties and building 3D models of the Earth.
 Its applications include energy resources (both hydrocarbon and geothermal), fresh water catchment, CO2 sequestration, seismic hazard, civil engineering and mineral resources in general.
 High-resolution Earth models, however, require massive calculations, which can be carried out only by parallel, high-performance computing.
 A toolbox is being developed that allows non-specialist, but computer-literate users, to run high quality simulations of wave propagation to solve geological problems.
-Research and software development is still on-going and new tools are added and integrated in the existing framework.
+A goal of the planned work is to add new tools and integrate them in the existing framework, allowing other researchers and students to use them in specific applications.